pingcap/community/architecture/README.md

 ## PMC

 PMC (Project Management Committee) functions as the core management team that oversees the TiDB community.
-The PMC has additional responsibilities over and above those of a committer.
-These responsibilities ensure the smooth running of the project.
-PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model and manage the copyrights within the project outputs.
 See [Governance](../GOVERNANCE.md) for more details about PMC and [PMC List](./pmc-list.md) for a list of incumbent PMC members.

 ## TiDB Developer Group